 More Information: See the Cinema Treasures page on the Silent Movie Theatre.
 Living in Cinema had a 2007 story about the theatre's Cinefamily reopening.
 Cinema Tour has a page with a 2002 night view.

+LAist has many stories about Cinefamily to browse.
 The L.A.
-Times had a story about the 2007 takeover by Cinefamily.
+Times had a story about the 2007 takeover of the theatre by Cinefamily.
 Seeing Stars has a page about the theatre's history.